juju/docs/src/en/charm-review-process.md

 which ones are written to configuration files (if applicable at all).

-## Gathering / Submitting Your Results
+## Gathering / Submitting your results

 Gather the information that you have obtained from the charm review, such as whether the charm proof passes or has issues, if the README is understandable